Gundwane21/Ceng495-Cloud-THE2/README.md

 - all reviews that this book has from which users.
 User is updated.
 Reviews are sorted automatically again of these users and shown in profile page if this user is selected.

 # Database Design

+I have two collections called. "users" and "books"

+* Users *
+- id : represents uniquely this document
+- username: unique username of the user
+- booksReadCount: integer representing rated book count
+- favBooks: favorite books of user as array.
+At max 1 book can be favorite.
+Coded as an array to later be extended easily to a bigger queue.
+- givenRatingsAvrg: average rating given by this user as float
+- givenReviews: reviews as an array, each element of this array has the following properties: [ [ bookId, review, bookname] ...]

+* Books *
+- id: represents uniquely this document
+- name: string book name
+- author: string author
+- editor : string editor
+- translator: string translator
+- cover: string link of cover
+- publisher: string publisher
+- numOfUsers: int num of user rated this book
+- isFiction: boolean
+- yearPublished: Date
+- ratingAverage: average rate this book has
+- allReviews: array consisting of review, format: [ [username1,review1 ] , [username2,review2 ] ... ]
+- ratersJSON : JSON object having username: rate key value pairs, { "username1": givenRateValue , "username2": givenRateValue2   }
+- Genre: enum of the following 6 options [crime, fantasy, science-fiction, romance, horror, drama]